Affirmative Action

 • Relationships Between Supervisors, Subordinates or Co-Workers

 A consenting romantic and/or sexual relationship between a supervisor and subordinate or co-workers may interfere with or impair the performance of professional duties and responsibilities and/or create an appearance of bias or favoritism.
-Further, such relationships could implicate state ethics laws and/or result in claims of sexual harassment, discrimination or retaliation.
+Further, such relationships could implicate state ethics laws and/or result in claims of Sex-Based Harassment or retaliation.
 Therefore, such workplace relationships are strongly discouraged.

-Personal identifiable information about parties of sexual violence will be treated as confidential and only shared with persons with a specific need to know and/or who are investigating and/or adjudicating the complaint, delivering resources or support services to the Complainant or as public safety requires.
-The College does not publish the names or other identifiable information of parties of sexual violence in the campus police department’s Daily Crime Log, in any Timely Warnings issued or online.
-In accordance with the Family Educational Rights and Privacy Act, an individual may request that no directory information maintained by the College be released absent his/her prior, written consent.
+Personally identifiable information about parties of Sex-Based Harassment will be treated as confidential and only shared with persons with a specific need to know and/or who are investigating and/or adjudicating the complaint, delivering resources or support services to the Complainant or as public safety requires.
+The College does not publish the names or other identifiable information of parties of Sex-Based Harassment in the campus police department’s Daily Crime Log, in any Timely Warnings issued or online.
+In accordance with the Family Educational Rights and Privacy Act (FERPA), an individual may request that no directory information maintained by the College be released absent their prior, written consent.

-Title IX requires the College to take non-disciplinary/non-punitive reasonable steps to preserve or restore equal access to its education programs and activities and protect individuals from any Title IX Sexual Harassment or other Prohibited Conduct, including offering supportive measures before the final outcome of an investigation, irrespective of whether the complainant ever chooses to file a Formal Complaint.
-Such measures are designed to restore or preserve equal access to the College’s education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the College’s educational environment, or deter all forms of sexual harassment.
-The College shall take these steps promptly once it has notice of an allegation of Title IX Sexual Harassment, including sexual violence.
+Title IX requires the College to offer and coordinate, as appropriate, as reasonably available, non-disciplinary/non-punitive reasonable steps to preserve or restore equal access to its education programs and activities.
+Supportive measures protect individuals from any Sex-Based Harassment or other Prohibited Conduct, including offering supportive measures during the investigation or informal resolution process, irrespective of whether the Complainant ever chooses to file a Complaint.
+Such measures must not unreasonably burden either party, must not be for punitive or disciplinary reasons, and must be without fee or charge to either party.
+The College shall take these steps promptly once it has notice of an allegation of Sex-Based Harassment.
 Examples of interim protective measures include, but are not limited to, the following:

 • Counseling;